Musk ends remote work at Twitter, warns of troubles ahead

 “Sorry that this is my first email to the whole company, but there is no way to sugarcoat the message,” wrote Musk, before he described a dire economic climate for businesses like Twitter that rely almost entirely on advertising to make money.

-“Without significant subscription revenue, there is a good chance Twitter will not survive the upcoming economic downtown,” Musk said.
+“Without significant subscription revenue, there is a good chance Twitter will not survive the upcoming economic downturn,” Musk said.
 “We need roughly half of our revenue to be subscription.”

 Musk’s memo followed a livestreamed conversation trying to assuage major advertisers Wednesday, his most expansive public comments about Twitter’s direction since he closed a $44 billion deal to buy the social media platform late last month and dismissed its top executives.
+A number of well-known brands have paused advertising on Twitter as they wait to see how Musk’s proposals to relax content rules against hate and misinformation affect the tenor of the platform.

+Musk told employees “the priority over the past ten days” was to develop and launch Twitter’s new subscription service for $7.99 a month that includes a blue check mark next to the name of paid members — the mark was previously only for verified accounts.

 An executive last week said Twitter was cutting roughly 50% of its workforce, which numbered 7,500 earlier this year.